 Nice Côte d'Azur

 The Greeks and Romans did it, as did rich lords, film stars, artists, and thousands of tourists.
 They were just going to pass by but instead remained in Nice and along the Riviera.
 Some for just a few weeks, others for months and years.
-They were too captivated by the light, enchanted by the scents, and charmed by the taste of olives, wine, and succulent vegetables.
-In addition to this, a Nice Nouveau has evolved – a sassy Mediterranean metropolis with pulsating nightlife, new avant-garde hotels, and daring art galleries.
-All this with a chance to dabble their toes in a turquoise sea!Find your trip
+They were too captivated by the light, enchanted by the scents, and charmed by the taste of olives and wine.
+Additionally, a Nice Nouveau has evolved – a sassy Mediterranean metropolis with pulsating nightlife, modern hotels, and daring art galleries.
+All this with a chance to dabble their toes in a turquoise sea.Find your trip

 The cathedral is a masterpiece of Baroque architecture.
 Admire the beautiful ornamentation and friezes in the refreshing cool of the cathedral.
 On the outside, the shimmering colours on the dome have become one of Nice’s landmarks.

-Phoenix Parc Floral de Nice is the world’s largest greenhouse.
-Seven different tropical climates (damp, in other words) covering seven hectares, packed with 2.500 different plants.
+Phœnix Parc Floral de Nice is the world’s largest greenhouse.
+Seven different tropical climates (damp, in other words) covering seven hectares, packed with 2,500 different plants.
 You can walk in the shadow of an (almost) unknown palm tree here, look at a baby shark, smell a thousand flowers and listen to bird song- on the loudspeakers.

 Nice wants to make a name for itself as a centre for pop art.
-Admire Nice’s famous local artists such as Ben and Niki de Sainte Phalle in this imposing building.
-The latter has donated 170 of her works but there are also works of Andy Warhol, Picasso, etc.
+Admire Nice’s famous local artists such as Ben and Niki de Saint Phalle in this imposing building.
+The latter has donated 170 of her works, but there are also works of Andy Warhol, Picasso, and the like.

 Let’s face it, you are not going to find any of Matisse’s greatest works here.
 They are all in the USA.
 On the other hand, there is a clear picture of the artistic genius’ development, from his sickbed as a young man to his grave behind the museum.
 After a visit, you can walk around in the painter’s footsteps and compare the light in each painting.
 In addition, the red ochre villa is beautiful in its own right.